 Foundation scholarships - A limited number of scholarships are available from the CVCC Foundation.
 They are awarded on a competitive basis, with financial need and grade point average being the primary considerations.
 Applicants must complete an application and appear at an interview with the Foundation Scholarship Committee.
 The Foundation Scholarship Committee meets only once each semester.
-All CVCC Foundation scholarship applications may be obtained from the Financial Aid Office.
+All CVCC Foundation scholarship applications may be obtained from the Office of Financial Aid.